 To report, upon request, to the Executive Board on its activities and deliberations.

 CC voting members shall consist of a representative from each Caucus.
-Nonvoting members shall include the Chair, Chair-elect, and Immediate Past Chair.
+Nonvoting members shall include the Chair, Chair-elect, Immediate Past Chair, and Affiliate Representative.
 Each Caucus shall select a representative and alternative representative to the CC annually from among APHA members in the Caucus.
 All CC members and alternative representatives shall be APHA members.
 Each Caucus shall have one vote on all matters, including elections, brought before the CC.

 The CC shall meet quarterly, including an annual meeting in conjunction with the APHA annual meeting.